Phase III offensive: Battle of Tây Ninh

 On the night of 21 August the PAVN/VC launched simultaneous attacks on Firebases Buell II and Rawlins III.
 The 174th Regiment attacked Firebase Buell II which was defended by Companies C and D, 3/22nd Infantry, the attack was repulsed at a cost of 60 PAVN/VC killed and 11 wounded soldiers captured.
-U.S. losses were 3 killed and 18 wounded.
+US losses were 3 killed and 18 wounded.
 The 3rd Battalion, 275th Regiment attacked Firebase Rawlins III which was defended by Companies A and B, 4/23rd Infantry, the attack was repulsed at a cost of 25 PAVN/VC killed and four wounded soldiers captured.
-U.S. losses were one killed and ten wounded.
+US losses were one killed and ten wounded.

-On the morning of 22 August on Route 239 in the Bến Củi Plantation, Company B, 1/5th Infantry, reengaged elements of the 33rd Regiment killing 24 PAVN/VC for the loss of four U.S. dead and 16 wounded.
+On the morning of 22 August on Route 239 in the Bến Củi Plantation, Company B, 1/5th Infantry, reengaged elements of the 33rd Regiment killing 24 PAVN/VC for the loss of four US dead and 16 wounded.

 On 22 August, 25th Infantry Division commander MG Ellis W. Williamson instructed his 2nd Brigade to move north to Dầu Tiếng and on 23 August the 2nd Brigade established its headquarters there and assumed operational control over 1/5th Infantry.
 Troop A, 3/4th Cavalry, and the 1st and 2nd Battalions, 27th Infantry, each minus one company were also placed under 2nd Brigade operational control.
 These reinforcements allowed the 1st Brigade to focus its efforts on the areas immediately surrounding Tây Ninh.
-The 2nd Brigade commandeer sent a task force comprising Companies A, B and D of the 2/27th Infantry, supported by elements of Troop A, 3/4th Cavalry. to construct a new firebase named Schofield (11.253°N 106.285°E) on Route 239 halfway between the Bến Củi and Cau Khoi Plantations.
+The 2nd Brigade commander sent a task force comprising Companies A, B and D of the 2/27th Infantry, supported by elements of Troop A, 3/4th Cavalry to construct a new firebase named Schofield (11.253°N 106.285°E) on Route 239 halfway between the Bến Củi and Cau Khoi Plantations.
 The firebase became operational that evening, with two 105-mm. howitzer units, Battery A, 1st Battalion, 8th Artillery Regiment and Battery C 7th Battalion, 11th Artillery.
-After midnight on 24 August 2 battalions from the 33rd Regiment attacked Firebase Schofield in a 4 hour long assault.
-PAVN/VC losses were 103 dead and an unusually large number of weapons were captured including 4 machine guns, 4 60-mm. mortar tubes, 2 recoilless rifles and 11 B-40 launchers.
-U.S. losses were nine dead and 41 wounded, four M113s and two M48s were destroyed.
+After midnight on 24 August two battalions from the 33rd Regiment attacked Firebase Schofield in a four hour long assault.
+PAVN/VC losses were 103 dead and an unusually large number of weapons were captured including four machine guns, four 60-mm. mortar tubes, two recoilless rifles and 11 B-40 launchers.
+US losses were nine dead and 41 wounded, four M113s and two M48s were destroyed.